Guatemala to Belize: Local Traditions & Tropical Wildlife10 days / Eco Tours, Community & Conservation Tours

 Mingle with the Masheños who flock to the Chichicastenango market

 Brush up your bargaining skills in Chichicastenango on a visit to Guatemala’s most famous highlands market.
 Twice a week, the market attracts indigenous farmers, weavers and other merchants from throughout the region.
 Learn your way around on a short, guided walking tour of the town and market.
 Afterward, you’ll have free time to shop to your heart’s delight: this is a great place to buy authentic, handmade souvenirs straight from the folks who made them.
-Continue to Panajachel, gateway to Lake Atitlan, where you can have lunch on your own at a restaurant overlooking the lake.
-From here, embark on a boat ride across the lake to Santiago Atitlan, where you’ll check into your lakeshore eco-lodge.
-Your guide will show you around town, after which you’ll have time to relax and share an included welcome dinner.
+Continue to Panajachel, gateway to Lake Atitlan, where your tour director will lead you on a guided walk through town discovering the artisan markets.
+Have some free time for lunch before taking a Tuk-Tuk to your lake-shore hotel.
+You’ll have time to relax and share an included welcome dinner.
 (Please note: Some departure groups may visit Chichicastenango on the return trip from Lake Atitlan.)

 Try your hand at creating the textiles of the Tz’utujil people